 Dutch ovens, also known as cocotte, are the must-have cookware items that shouldn’t be missing from any kitchen.
 They are extra versatile and great for baking, broiling, searing and more.
 There are many dutch ovens available in the market.
 One of the best brands, though, is Staub.
 A characteristic that makes this dutch oven the best is that it is made of an easy-to-clean material.
 But, how can you clean this type of oven?
 Can you just throw it in the dishwasher with the rest of the dishes?.

 Unfortunately, things might be a bit complicated.
 We don’t mean to scare you.
-However, you can’t just wash it the same way you do with your other dishes, pots and pans.
+However, you can’t just wash it the same way you do with your griddle pan or other dishes, pots and pans.
 There are a few things you need to keep in mind; what to do and what to avoid.
 In this article, we will walk you through its cleaning process.
 We are about to show you all the steps on how to clean a Staub cast iron dutch oven to maintain it in pristine condition.

 Table of Contents

 A dutch oven, also referred to as a French oven, is a large pot with a well-tightened lid.
 It’s usually made from cast iron with an enamel coating.
 The durable material can be used on a stovetop, oven, induction hob or even over a fire pit if you are a camping lover.
 Due to the lid, this type of oven can preserve the heat during cooking but also maintain food warm enough until it is served.

 Dutch ovens are similar to stockpot ovens with a few slight differences.
 The former has a wider base than the latter and is a bit shorter, with thicker walls maintaining heat better.
 They also have two short handles on either side, whilst the traditional ones have only one long, ensuring a more balanced and steady transfer in and out the oven.